JakeWnuk/ptt/docs/USAGE.md

 > Ensure input is provided in the correct format and does not contain hidden characters. `Dos2Unix` can be used to convert the file to proper format if needed.

 ### Encoding and Decoding
-This mode allows encoding and decoding of input to and from URL, HTML, and Unicode escaped strings.
+This mode allows encoding and decoding of input to and from HTML and Unicode escaped strings.
 The syntax is as follows:
 ```
 ptt -f <input_file> -t encode